 The main draw here are the absolutely stunning coral gardens.
-It is also part of the Indonesian government plan to create “10 new Bali” to boost tourism revenue, even though for the moment most of the efforts are poured elsewhere.
+It is also part of the Indonesian government plan to create “10 new Bali” to boost tourism revenue, even though for the moment most of the efforts are poured elsewhere (update 2019 : Wakatobi is still as empty as before, actually tourism has probably even dropped due to rising air fares).

 Kaledupa is mostly known for Hoga island.
 After you arrive in Ambuea in Kaledupa, you have to make the crossing to Hoga.
 It looks close but the boat has to navigate shallow waters and it actually takes 45 minutes.
 I did the trip with the school kids from Furaku.

-The situation can be a bit confusing on Hoga so here is the big picture :
+The situation can be a bit confusing on Hoga so here is the big picture (as of my visit in 2017) :

 - Year round you have only one inhabited village called Furaku, about 30 min away from the main jetty.